farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

 Inheritance diagram:

+.. why am i getting an error 'unknown directive type?
-.. inheritance-diagram:: IPython.core.magic_arguments
+.. inheritance-diagram: IPython.core.magic_arguments
    :parts: 3

 Writing Custom Magics
 ======================

 :URL: https://raw.githubusercontent.com/ipython/ipython/523ed2fe58ea5ee9971d2b21df1de33b8cdfa924/docs/source/config/custommagics.rst

-There are two main ways to define your own magic functions: from standalone functions and by inheriting from a base class provided by IPython:
+There are two main ways to define your own magic functions.
+From standalone functions and by inheriting from a base class provided by IPython:

+:class:`IPython.core.magic.Magics`

+Below, there will be code displayed that demonstrates how to write an extension and allow it to be automatically loaded.
-:class:`IPython.core.magic.Magics`.
-Below we show code you can place in a file that you load from your configuration, such as any file in the :ref:`profile_default.startup` subdirectory of your default IPython profile.
+:ref:`profile_default.startup` subdirectory of your default IPython profile.

 First, let us see the simplest case.
 The following shows how to create a line